chrisjwaddell/blue-moon/README.md

 This returns the last Sunday of each month.

 ## Uses
 Blue Moon can be useful for setting dates for reports or generally finding specific dates that can be tricky to code.
 Finding public holidays are another use.
-It can be hard finding the last Wednesday of the month or Mothers day the second Sunday of May each year.
+It can be hard finding the last Wednesday of the month, Monday last week or Mothers day the second Sunday of May each year.

-blueMoon is very verbose for getting specific dates for things like reports.
+BlueMoon is very verbose for getting specific dates for things like reports.

 It can be relative to the current or pivot date or an absolute date.